Particular/ServicePulse/docs/https-configuration.md

 ### SSL Certificate Binding

 ServicePulse.Host requires the SSL certificate to be bound at the OS level using `netsh` before starting the application.
-See [Local HTTPS Testing](local-https-testing.md) for detailed setup instructions.
+See [HTTPS Testing](https-testing.md) for detailed setup instructions.

 ## Security Considerations